 By deploying a solution designed to solve current and future needs, city managers and employees make data-informed decisions that improve livability, optimize resources, enticing new businesses and enthusiastic citizens to make smart cities their home.

 About the Author

-Robert Moss is an independent consultant and strategist who produces content that focuses on the business value technology brings.
+Robert Moss is an independent consultant and strategist who focuses on the business value technology brings.
 He also helps give voice to executives at leading technology companies, enabling their personal stories to show how they encourage and develop innovation, overcome obstacles, and improve their leadership skills.More Content by Robert Moss